mongodb/specifications/source/server-selection/server-selection.rst

 MUST default to ``true``.
 If the user does not call a ``hedge`` API method, drivers MUST NOT send a ``hedge`` option to the server.

-Drivers MUST NOT send a read preference where the hedge option is set to server version before 4.4 (i.e. maxWireVersion < 9) and MUST raise an error instead.
-This pertains to `Passing read preference to mongos`_.

 Read preference configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~